BonBon-exchange/archived-bonbon-web-browser/README.md

 Built with Electron, React, TypeScript, Redux.
 The browser is faster than it sounds, it's worth to try it.

 We don't collect any personal data or browsing history.
-We do send some events to GA in order to understand how users are using BonBon Browser.
-Those events do not contain any information regarding the user or his material.
+We do send some events to Nucleus.sh in order to understand how users are using BonBon Browser.
+Those events are no more than "open_app", "add_browser", "switch_board"... and will be removed when I will be more confident that the UX is good.

 Instead, the browsing history is locally stored and encrypted.